thierrygosselin/stackr/README.md

 ```

 ## New

+**v.0.2.2**
+* vcf2genepop: to easily convert a VCF file created in STACKS to a genepop input file.
+This function comes with the commonly used arguments in **stackr**:
+map-dependent imputation, whitelist, blacklist, etc. For the haplotype version, see
+haplo2genepop.

 **v.0.2.1**
 * 'read_stacks_vcf' can now use a whitelist or blacklist of loci that works with CHROM and/or SNP and/or LOCUS.